-I love making garden whimsy to display in various spots in the garden.
+I love making garden whimsy to display in various spots in the garden from items that might normally be discarded.
 While recovering from my knee replacement surgery I had lots of time to think, create and craft.

 Using a piece of driftwood from Wicklow Beach, some colourful beads, some keys and fishing line I created a driftwood key chime.
 The first task was to change the keys from plain to colourful with some acrylic paint.